dlt-science/science-notes/blogs/NetZero/netzero.md

 Current strategies and methodologies in the banking industry involve several key steps to integrate Net Zero principles:

-- **Identifying Industry Perimeter:** Industry perimeters (e.g., Oil & Gas, Power, Steel, etc.) are identified based on NACE codes {cite}`europa2010list` related to customers as present in Master Data information.
+- **Identifying Industry Perimeter:** A bank should identify which are industries that want to consider its Net-Zero analysis.
+A bank can have a baseline for each industry analysed.
+Industry perimeters (e.g., Oil & Gas, Power, Steel, etc.) are identified based on NACE codes {cite}`europa2010list` related to customers as present in Master Data information.
 This is one of the most significant pain points.
 The Net Zero methodology should be linked to the purpose of the financing, not the NACE code of the company.
 For example, general financing with no clear purpose should no longer be allowed.
 If a steel company has a loan for installing photovoltaic panels to generate renewable energy for its activities, this loan should not be included in the Net Zero baseline for the Steel industry.
 This represents a major data quality issue in banks.
 It's crucial to start an initiative to map the real purpose of historical loans (i.e., stock) to avoid withdrawing credit lines from companies that are paradoxically implementing ESG strategies, as in the steel company example.
 According to the standard and as-is Net Zero approach, general financing towards steel (typically mapped with steel NACEs) should be avoided due to the carbon intensity emissions of the steel industry.
 However, financing for renewable energy, mapped with specific NACEs related to the specific purpose of financing and not to the industry, will highlight an ESG benefit derived from this financing.

-- **Maturity of Loans:** As best practice, loans with a residual maturity of under one year should not be included.

-- **Credit Status of Loans:** If a loan is a Non-Performing Exposure, it should not be considered to avoid artificially increasing baselines and preventing greenwashing.
-That is, a baseline that is artificially too large can be easily reduced to meet Net Zero targets.
+- **Credit features: lifecycle or status:** Credit features, particularly the lifecycle or status of a credit, significantly impact the baselines for financed emissions.
+Emissions are linked to financed companies, and the characteristics of granted credit play a crucial role in the construction of these baselines.
+For example, a 30-year credit with 5 years remaining requires the bank to assess its strategic value in the portfolio, impacting whether it's renewed or not.
+Once such a credit expires, its associated financed emissions are removed from the Net Zero metrics, improving the bank's carbon footprint.
+This is especially true when credits are at zero residual maturity.
+Additionally, the credit status, reflecting the borrower's creditworthiness, is a key factor.
+Credits in good standing that turn non-performing (due to repayment issues) can paradoxically improve Net Zero values.
+Non-performing credits, often linked to operationally troubled companies, imply reduced emissions.
+When offloaded by the bank, these credits no longer affect its net-zero metrics.
+However, including non-performing exposures (NPEs) in baselines without adjustment can lead to inflated baselines and significant apparent reductions in carbon footprints in subsequent years, a form of greenwashing.
+Therefore, it's best practice to exclude loans with less than a year of residual maturity and to be cautious about including NPEs in baselines to avoid artificially inflated metrics and misleading progress towards Net Zero targets.

 - **Common Metrics Towards Various Industries in Net Zero Baseline:** Establishing common metrics for various industries is essential in the Net Zero baseline.